DirectOutput/DirectOutput/Documentation/99_MainpageAndAbout.md

 ﻿About and Copyright
 =====
-The DirectOutput framework has been implemented by <a href="http://vpuniverse.com/forums/user/668-swisslizard/">SwissLizard</a>.
+The DirectOutput framework has been implemented by <a target="_blank" href="http://vpuniverse.com/forums/user/668-swisslizard/">SwissLizard</a>.

 \image html swisslizard.png "Swisslizard"